ekas13/face_classification/reports/README.md

 We used the following GCP services in our project:

 - **Cloud Storage (Bucket)** – Used for storing datasets, model artifacts, and logs.
-It provides scalable and secure object storage, ensuring data is easily accessible for training and deployment.
+Also, ensurs data is easily accessible for training and deployment.

 - **Cloud Build** – Automates our CI/CD pipeline, enabling us to build, test, and deploy our containerized applications.
 It's connectd with Cloud Run and Artifact Registry to streamline the deployment process.